Fynjirby/suppish/README.md

 #

-also there are 2 other files in [config](https://github.com/fynjirby/suppish/tree/main/config) after running this files it will write zed, ghostty, zshrc configs
+also there are 2 other files in [config](https://github.com/fynjirby/suppish/tree/main/config) after running this files it will write zed, zshrc configs

 - zed_config.sh
 <details>